Advanced Orchestrated container deployment (Helm)

 carto-postgresql \

---from-literal=user-password='<userPassword>' \
+--from-literal=user-password='<userPassword>'

-database: The database to be created.
+3. **database**: The database that you've created.

 internalPostgresql: